rdawg-pidinst/schema/schema-datacite.rst

 The following table presents the metadata schema for the persistent identification of instruments mapped onto the `DataCite Metadata Schema 4.6`_.
-Note that the current version of the DataCite schema has not been designed to describe instruments.
+Note that the the DataCite schema has not specifically been designed to describe instruments.
 As a consequence, some definitions in the DataCite schema need to be stretched.
 For a few relevant instrument properties there is even no suitable place in the DataCite schema at all.

-In this presentation, the DataCite schema is mostly taken as is, assuming that no adaptations are made to accommodate instruments.
-Nevertheless, there are some shortcomings of this approach, so some amendments of the schema would facilitate its use for instruments and should be negotiated with DataCite.

 +-------+----------------------------+------------+-----+--------------------------+--------------------------+---------------------------+